strmprivacy/docs/docs/01-overview/02-pii.md

 Access to these data is delegated to the DPO of the customer.
-The data consumer in the company only has to explain the purpose of the data processing, whereupon the DPO will assign a set of required consent-levels, create a *decrypted stream* with these events, and assign access credentials.
+The data consumer in the company only has to explain the purpose of the data processing, whereupon the DPO will assign a set of allowed purposes, create a *decrypted stream* with these events, and assign access credentials.

 ## Data retention: no longer than necessary